nvim-treesitter/nvim-treesitter/README.md

 ## Adding custom languages

-If you have a parser that is not on the list of supported languages (either as a repository on Github or in a local directory), you can add it manually for use by `nvim-treesitter` as follows:
+If you have a parser that is not on the list of supported languages (either as a repository on GitHub or GitLab, or in a local directory), you can add it manually for use by `nvim-treesitter` as follows:

 1. Add the following snippet in a `User TSUpdate` autocommand: